 - Removing VxFS file systems

 - Removing rootability

 - Moving volumes to disk partitions

 - Removing the Replicated Data Set

-- Uninstalling Veritas InfoScale RPMs using the product installer
+- Uninstalling Veritas InfoScale RPMs using the installer

-- Removing license files (Optional)

 - Removing the Storage Foundation for Databases (SFDB) repository

 Removing VxFS file systems

 The VxFS RPM cannot be removed if there are any mounted VxFS file systems.
 Unmount all VxFS file systems before removing the RPM.
 After you remove the VxFS RPM, VxFS file systems are not mountable or accessible until another VxFS RPM is installed.
 It is advisable to back up VxFS file systems before installing a new VxFS RPM.
 If VxFS will not be installed again, all VxFS file systems must be converted to a new file system type.